Alan-Miller/npm-package/README.md

 # npm package

 ## Symlink
 A symlink to the package folder allows the module to be loaded from anywhere on the computer.
+This is convenient during development.
 The linked module can then be required in a project from anywhere on the computer.
 Any change made in the module will then be automatically reflected in the project.

 #### **Create symlink**
 - In folder where package is: